SK Biopharmaceuticals Announces 100,000 Patients Globally Have Been Treated with Cenobamate Through Sales of XCOPRI® and ONTOZRY® in the U.S., Europe, Israel, and Canada

 Milestone Coincides with SK Biopharmaceuticals' Global Plan Expanding Cenobamate Access to More Than 100 Markets Worldwide

-GYEONGGI, Korea, and ROME, March 11, 2024 /PRNewswire/ -- SK Biopharmaceuticals Co., Ltd., a global biotech focused on developing treatments for central nervous system (CNS) disorders and oncology, and the first and only Korean company to independently develop and commercialize a new drug in the U.S., today announced more than 100,000 patients have been treated globally with cenobamate, an anti-seizure medication (ASM) developed by SK Biopharmaceuticals and its U.S. subsidiary SK Life Science, Inc.
+SEOUL, South Korea and ROME, March 12, 2024 /PRNewswire/ -- SK Biopharmaceuticals Co., Ltd., a global biotech focused on developing treatments for central nervous system (CNS) disorders and oncology, and the first and only Korean company to independently develop and commercialize a new drug in the U.S., today announced more than 100,000 patients have been treated globally with cenobamate, an anti-seizure medication (ASM) developed by SK Biopharmaceuticals and its U.S. subsidiary SK Life Science, Inc.

 Cenobamate was first launched in the U.S. by SK Life Science, Inc. in 2020 after the Food and Drug Administration (FDA) approved the treatment for adults with partial-onset seizures.
 In the U.S., cenobamate is marketed under the brand name XCOPRI® (cenobamate tablets) CV.
-From 2021, with the approvals granted by the European Commission (EC) first, and subsequently by Swissmedic and MHRA, cenobamate was launched in Europe, Switzerland, and UK, under the brand name ONTOZRY® by SK Biopharmaceuticals' licensing partner Angelini Pharma SpA, part of the privately owned Angelini Industries, for the adjunctive treatment of focal-onset seizures in adult patients with epilepsy who have not been adequately controlled despite treatment with at least two antiseizure medications.
+In 2021, with the approvals granted by the European Commission (EC), and subsequently by Swissmedic and MHRA, cenobamate was launched in Europe, Switzerland, and the UK, under the brand name ONTOZRY® by SK Biopharmaceuticals' licensing partner Angelini Pharma SpA, part of the privately owned Angelini Industries, for the adjunctive treatment of focal-onset seizures in adult patients with epilepsy who have not been adequately controlled despite treatment with at least two anti-seizure medications.

-Since 2023, Dexcel Pharma, an international specialty pharmaceutical company, has been marketing cenobamate in Israel, and Paladin Labs Inc., launched cenobamate in Canada.
+Since 2023, Dexcel Pharma, an international specialty pharmaceutical company, has been marketing cenobamate in Israel.
+Also in 2023, Paladin Labs Inc. launched cenobamate in Canada.
 Both Dexcel and Paladin commercialized cenobamate under the XCOPRI brand name.
-Cenobamate is also being developed in over 30 markets by other licensing partners in Southeast Asia and Australia (Dong-A ST), 17 countries in Latin America (Eurofarma), the Middle East and North Africa (Hikma MENA FZE), the Greater China Area (Ignis Therapeutics), and Japan (Ono Pharmaceutical Co., Ltd.).
+Cenobamate is also being developed for commercialization in Southeast Asia and Australia (Dong-A ST), Latin America (Eurofarma), the Middle East and North Africa (Hikma MENA FZE), the Greater China Area (Ignis Therapeutics), and Japan (Ono Pharmaceutical Co., Ltd.).

-"We are proud to see the impact that cenobamate is having on those patients living with epilepsy, a condition that is estimated to affect more than 50 million people globally," said Donghoon Lee, President and CEO of SK Biopharmaceuticals and SK Life Science.
-"This cenobamate milestone coincides with the completion earlier this year of SK Biopharmaceuticals' strategic Global Partnering plan.
-The plan, resulting in cenobamate licensing agreements in Asia, Europe, North America, South America, and the Middle East and North Africa region (MENA), will potentially provide access to patients in more than 100 markets worldwide."

 "We are proud of our ongoing collaboration with SK Biopharmaceuticals and today's news reiterates the positive impact of our partnership in meeting the needs of people living with epilepsy in Europe," said Jacopo Andreose, CEO of Angelini Pharma.
 "We are excited to continue transforming the landscape of epilepsy care with innovative treatment options and to advocate for epilepsy as a priority for healthcare systems across Europe."